Fire has shaped the evolution of Australia’s landscapes and native species over millions of years.

-Our Fire Management Program, which includes staff training, site-specific fire management and response plans, assessing and managing fuel loads (e.g. by undertaking fuel reduction burns in the cooler months) creating fire breaks, managing access tracks and coordinating fire management activities with neighbours, has been developed and implemented by Bush Heritage for the majority of our reserves.
+Our Fire Management Program includes staff training, site-specific fire management and response plans, assessing and managing fuel loads (e.g. by undertaking fuel reduction burns in the cooler months) creating fire breaks, managing access tracks and coordinating fire management activities with neighbours.

 Aboriginal people have managed fire regimes for thousands of years and continue to manage large parts of Australia through the careful use of fire.

 One of the best tools to combat bushfires is fire itself.
 Quite literally, fighting fire with fire.

 Historically fire was an important tool to maintain plant and animal species that people relied on for survival.
 Parts of the North Kimberley (where we have a partnership with Wunambal Gaambera) are among the only places in Australia to record no small mammal extinctions.
 Here plant and animal communities still rely on small, low-severity fires burnt under Aboriginal stewardship.

 Strict cultural protocols around lighting fires were once common and today many of our partnerships with Aboriginal groups still maintain these protocols through the role of elders in determining where and when controlled burns are ignited.

 In addition to natural fire regimes there are many contemporary threats including arson, climate change, land clearing and land degradation (primarily from agriculture).

 Invasive grasses such as Buffel (Cenchrus ciliaris) and Gamba grass (Andropogon gayanus) are now significantly increasing the bushfire risk and ecological degradation across large areas and are a key threat we target.